Phuket for AmericansLTR Visa

 What the LTR Visa Is

 The Long-Term Resident Visa was introduced by the Thailand Board of Investment in 2022.
-It is the most accessible and most valuable long-term Thai residency option for American buyers — significantly better than the older Elite Card for buyers who meet the income threshold.
+It is the most accessible and most valuable long-term Thai residency option for American buyers — significantly better value than the Thailand Elite Card for buyers who meet the income threshold.

 The Four Categories